venicegeo/cf-jupyterhub/README.md

 - *epel-release* is required prior to installation of the gsjhub.rpm

-Install it with `# yum -y install epel-release`
+Install it with `# yum -y install epel-release` and then install gsjhub: `# yum -y install gsjhub-xxx-x.x86_64.rpm`

 The rpm installation takes care of the rest of the dependencies.
 Here is what gets installed along with the gsjhub RPM: